 - Develop personal and institutional strategies to support teachers’ mental health.

-- Cultivate skills which promote emotional wellbeing, including mindfulness and conflict resolution skills.
+- Cultivate skills and practices which promote emotional wellbeing.

 - Foster an understanding of the need for self and community care.

 £149 for the course.
 To sign up, please follow the PayPal link below (please note that once you have signed up for the course, no refunds will be given).
 This course must be completed within 3 months of sign up.